Tom Mix: Death

-On October 12, 1940, after visiting Pima County Sheriff Ed Echols in Tucson, Arizona, Mix was killed when his car overturned while he was taking a detour 18 mi south of Florence, Arizona.
+On October 12, 1940, after visiting Pima County Sheriff Ed Echols in Tucson, Arizona, Mix was killed while he was taking a detour 18 mi south of Florence, Arizona.
+He drove his bright-yellow Cord Phaeton into a gully to avoid a closed bridge, and the sudden stop caused a heavy aluminum suitcase located behind him to be propelled into his head, breaking his neck and causing his death almost instantly.
 He was 60 years old.

 His funeral took place at the Little Church of the Flowers in Glendale, California, on October 16, 1940, and was attended by thousands of people.
 He is buried in the Forest Lawn Memorial Park Cemetery.

 A small stone memorial marks the site of his death on State Route 79, and the nearby gully is known as "Tom Mix Wash".
 The marker bears the inscription: "In memory of Tom Mix, whose spirit left his body on this spot and whose characterization and portrayals in life served to better fix memories of the old West in the minds of living men."

 With his death, a judge gave away many of Mix's personal belongings to a neighbor.